kelvinlawson/pykaraoke/README.txt

 The full PyKaraoke version allows you to edit song titles or artists on-the-fly, which is very useful when you discover an error in the field.
-However, the mini version does not support this editing.
+The mini version does not support this editing.
 However, you can "mark" a song with the F1 key (Or a click in on the joystick on the GP2X), which is intended to serve as a helpful reminder to you to go back and edit the song later.
 You can find the list of marked songs listed in the filename marked.txt, which is stored in the PyKaraoke datafiles directory (e.g., ~/.pykaraoke on Linux).

 ---------------------------------------------------------------------------